ATTENTION DEFICIT DISORDER

 you care about, make sure you capitalize "ADD"

-in this link, or they won't be able to find it!
-Example;
+in this link, or they won't get to it!
+Example; www.GettinBetter.com/ADD.html.

-ALWAYS FELT I WAS DIFFERENT FROM OTHER PEOPLE."
+ALWAYS FELT LIKE I WAS DIFFERENT FROM OTHER PEOPLE."

 are.
 This is an extremely common perception